zubinchopra/portaldocs/portal-sdk/generated/portalfx-extension-sharing-pde.md

 <a name="getting-started-with-azure-cdn-4-telemetry-and-monitoring-contact-us"></a>
 ### Contact Us
 You can start development today!
-Create a code review and add "inzarif" and "cdneng" as reviewers.
+Create a code review and add  and "cdneng" as reviewers.
+Azure CDN Engineering team

 Don't hesitate to contact us for any questions, concerns, or bug reports.